 Clearly, for any meaningful measure of photon temporal coherence, the detector bandwidth needs to be kept as narrow as possible, ideally, with

-where $\Delta\nu_{d}=\Delta E_{d}/h$ is the frequency bandwidth of the detectors and $\Delta\nu_{s}=1/\tau_s$, with $\tau_s$, then, an `average' temporal coherence for this subset of photons having energy in the range, $E_{s}\pm \Delta E_{d}$.
-This is in direct contrast to the normal use of broadband detectors, such as that of CCDs in the optical, for example.

-Physically, there is an observable zone of the detection screen, the size of which is dictated by the effective two-level atom detectors being used.
-The constraint of Eq.~\ref{eq:constraint} implies that, in order to obtain a measurement of the temporal coherence, it then needs to be significantly large enough so that the region where interference ceases is easily discernible.
-Put simply, the observable zone for interference needs to be clearly greater than the actual area of interference.
+where $\Delta\nu_{d}=\Delta E_{d}/h$ is the frequency bandwidth of the detectors and $\Delta\nu_{s}=1/\tau_s$, with $\tau_s$, then, an `average' temporal coherence for this subset of states in the mixture that have a photon in the energy range, $E_{s}\pm \Delta E_{d}$.
+This is in direct contrast to the normal use of broadband detectors, where the relation is usually the other way round with $\Delta\nu_{d} \gg \Delta\nu_{s}$, such as, for example, with how CCDs are presently used in the optical.
+Physically, the constraint of Eq.~\ref{eq:constraint} is simply stating that, for a measurement of the photon temporal coherence, the observable zone for interference needs to be clearly greater than the actual area of interference.

-The theoretical discussion above also shows why we have insisted on having a screen of energy measuring photon detectors rather than just simply interposing an optical filter in the light path to select out the photons with the desired energy.
-Using an optical filter would alter the state of a photon prior to its detection and change the density matrix to be used in Eq.~\ref{eq:probgtoa}.
-So, in order to be absolutely sure that the temporal coherence we observe using our technique is, indeed, that for this energy subset of incident photons, we must make sure that the density matrix to be used in Eq.~\ref{eq:probgtoa} is, indeed, that for the incident beam arriving at the detection screen affected only by the double-slit.